SpektraSystems/Lift-and-Shift-Applications-to-Azure/Module01.md

 3. You will see the environment details soon below.<br/>
   ![The Select Top 1000 rows menu item is highlighted.](images/details.png 'app service')

-Please ensure to take the values assigned to your deployment.

 ### Exercise 2: Log into your Azure Portal and Verify access to the Subscription